mybest

 McCafe's Premium Roast Ground Coffee is a medium roast made with 100 percent Arabica beans, boasting a rich aroma, smooth body, and clean finish.
 Drinking it black, the acidity is prominent, while bitterness and sweetness are hardly noticeable.
 The coffee itself is on the lighter side, which might appeal to those who prefer a less intense brew.

 When prepared as a café au lait, the sweetness of the milk adds a buttery richness.
-While the black coffee tasted a bit thin, milk brought out its sweetness and created a more robust flavor, which was well-received by testers.
+Although the flavor was a bit weak on its own, this coffee blend paired well with milk.

 Content volume1.8 lb.